Amtrak California Zephyr title card

 The train follows the Colorado River for miles, winding through the Rockies and numerous tunnels.

-Along the route, you’ll witness the grandeur of the High Sierras, a sight that will inspire awe and the picturesque landscapes of California.
+Along the route, you’ll witness the grandeur of the High Sierras, a sight that will inspire awe, and the picturesque landscapes of California.

 Timing your trip right allows you to experience the beauty described in the song “America the Beautiful”—spacious skies, amber waves of grain, purple mountain majesties, and more!